-This version (1.0) is the first distributed version.
-It lacks some features that I hope to add to the software very soon.
-In my mind, the greatest deficiency is that I have not added any features whereby the priors can be appropriately manipulated, or where samples of known individuals can be used to generate an appropriate prior.
+It still lacks some features that I hope to add to the software soon.
 A further shortcoming is that I am not yet retaining (in a user-accessible way) the codes given to different alleles in the data set.
 Within the program, alleles get numbered internally from 0 to the the number of alleles at the locus minus one, but that internal numbering system may correspond in a mysterious fashion to how the alleles are numbered in your dataset.
 I will address these issues in a later version.